grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 5) Remove external labels from meta.json

-   Mimir compactor will not be able to compact the blocks with external labels in their meta.json.
+   Mimir compactor will not be able to compact the blocks having external labels with Mimir's own blocks that don't have any such labels in their meta.json.
 Therefore these external labels have to be removed before copying them to the Mimir bucket.

    Use the below script to remove the labels from the meta.json.